margaretseiche/05092020-Refactor-HTML-CSS-code-version2/README.md

 # 01 HTML CSS Git: Code Refactor

-I was going to reset the assumptions before starting anything else
+I reset the assumptions before starting anything else
     <link rel="stylesheet" href="./assets/css/reset.css">
-BUT IT THREW OFF SOME FONT-SIZE IN HEADER/BODY AND PULLED ASIDE BOX DOWN.
-SO I TOOK THE RESET OUT AGAIN
+IT THREW OFF SOME FONT-SIZE IN HEADER/BODY AND PULLED ASIDE BOX DOWN.

+CSS - h1 --- put in bold
+I couldn't figure how to replicate the margin change from reset / not using Chrome default.

 HTML --- title changed from 'website' to 'Horiseon'